World Wide Words logo

-This is a mainly British and Australian colloquial term.
+This is a mainly British and Australian colloquial term for somebody small.

 Little Tich became known as an eccentric dancer and a character comedian.
 At some point his name began to be given to other small people or to youngsters.
 The Oxford English Dictionary’s first example is from 1934, but I’ve turned up examples in books published in 1916 and 1917, plus a Punch cartoon caption of 1920, that suggest it was originally a First World War British army term (though there is some anecdotal evidence that it was in school use in the previous decade).
 The 1917 example is from All In It, by John Hay Beith (better known as the playwright and author Ian Hay):